 At this point, the class moved to the dining room, where each person had their own tamale-making station:

 We packed up our tamales for steaming at home (which, I must say, were quite tasty, with a perfect masa-to-filling ratio).
-Before leaving we were also treated to a plate of enchiladas, a tamale, and a taco (which I unfortunately scarfed down without taking a picture).

 Will I ever make tamales at home?
 I’d like to think so, although on a smaller scale, and probably without lard.
 I am also intrigued by the idea of sweet tamales, which Sylvia described to us, and which take significantly less preparation.
 Perhaps this will become a new holiday tradition for my family.